loqimean/monopay-ruby/README.md

   config.min_value = 1
 end
 ```
-* 0.01 UAH - it is a minimal valid value for Monobank
+* 0.01 UAH - it is a minimal valid value for Monobank:
-if you use 1 as an Integer it is equal to 0.01 UAH
+  - if you use 1 as an Integer it is equal to 0.01 UAH
-if you use BigDeciamal(5) it's equal to 5 UAH
+  - if you use BigDeciamal(5) it's equal to 5 UAH

 Default value is 1 (0.01 UAH)